Hegl1/SE_2021_g4t3/raspberry/README.md

 # TimeGuess on the Raspberry
 You can find step-by-step instructions on how to get the raspberry side of the TimeGuess game running below.
 Please read the manual carefully before blindly executing any scripts, as this guide contains **crucial** information.
+Then run the scripts from within this directory.

 The last subsection, "Gameflow", is an optional read and not needed to make the program work.